The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: Finer results for linearly constrained problems

 for small $\point>0$.
 Thus, by \cref{lem:basicnum}, we get that $\curr$ converges to $0$ as $\abs{\curr - \sol} = \Theta\parens[\big]{\run^{-1/(1-\qexp)}}$ and $\breg(\sol,\curr) = \Theta\parens[\big]{\run^{-\qexp/(1-\qexp)}}$, which is again faster than the rate given by \cref{thm:general}.

 \endenv \end{example}

-\Crefrange{ex:Eucl-sharp}{ex:frac-sharp} show that the convergence rate of \eqref{eq:BPM} can change drastically depending on whether $\vecfield(\sol)$ is zero or not.
+\Crefrange{ex:Eucl-sharp}{ex:frac-sharp} show that the convergence rate of \eqref{eq:BPM} when $\sol$ in the boundary can change drastically depending on whether $\vecfield(\sol)$ is zero or not.
 In the example below, we examine in more detail the behavior of the individual coordinates of $\curr$ as a function of the position of $\vecfield(\sol)$ relative to $\points$.

 \begin{example}[Higher-dimensional simplices] Consider the canonical two-di\-men\-sional simplex $\points = \setdef{(\point_{1}, \point_{2}, \point_3)\in \R_{+}^{3}}{\point_{1} + \point_{2} + \point_{3} = 1}$ of $\R^{3}$ equipped with the entropic regularizer $\hreg(\point) = \sum_{\coord=1}^{3} \point_{\coord} \log\point_{\coord}$.
 Consider also the vector field $\vecfield(\point) = \point - \base$ with $\base=(-\slack_{1}, -\slack_{2},1)$ for some $\slack_{1}, \slack_{2} \geq 0$, so the solution of \eqref{eq:VI} is $\sol = (0,0,1)$, an extreme point of $\points$.